jg-digital-media/jgdm-100DaysOfCode/work/log/round-9.md

+# R9D13: Monday 11 April 2022

++ Tough day.
+Added some more customisations for a client and been exploring WooCommerce for building an online shop.
+It's been a while since I last tried to use the platform so a bigger learning curve than I thought.

++ **Technologies Used** - HTML5, CSS, WordPress

 # R9D12: Friday 8 April 2022

 + After yesterday's unfortunate event (database blunder) I'm back on track and thr dynamic functionality is mostly done.
 Nicer way to end the week  :)